openssl-ca, ca - sample minimal CA application

 flag is used, but PEM format if sending to stdout or the -outdir flag

-set up and the relevant files already exist.
-This usually involves creating a
+is already set up and the relevant files already exist.
+This usually

 To use the sample configuration file below the directories demoCA,